- Horse Equipment Transport Services

 When choosing a heavy equipment shipping company to transport your horse equipment, there are specific criteria they'll need to meet.
 For example, you'll need to confirm that they are an insured company.
 Because these types of equipment are essential to running your business, you must try as much as possible to ensure its protection while in transit.
 And the only way to do that is to move with an insured transport company.

-You also want a company that has the required experience.
-Most of these heavy pieces of equipment need in-depth understanding before you can transport them over long distances.
+As a horse transporter, you also want a company that has the required experience.
+Most of these heavy equipment need in-depth understanding before you can transport them over long distances.
 Therefore, expertise is essential.

 Choose a company with the correct permits and licenses to operate in your state and the country.
 It's crucial that you verify a shipper's DOT number with the federal agency in charge.
 Shipping with an unverified shipper puts your equipment at a higher risk of theft.